CadAdminResouces/tesseractTrainingSurveyPlans/README.md

 They were trained using QLD survey plans using tesseract's tesstrain files. https://github.com/tesseract-ocr/tesstrain

-The files were validated against some plans and the percent coincidence indicates how close the predicted text was to the ground truth text.
+The files were validated against two different validation sets as shown in the validation type column; one with borders and one without borders to generate a percent coincidence.
+The percent coincidence indicates how close the predicted text was to the ground truth text.

 | Model                   | Percent Coincidence |Validation Type |